lzlzlizi/lzlzlizi.github.io/source/about/index.md

 ---

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width=330 height=86 src="//music.163.com/outchain/player?type=2&id=411356640&auto=1&height=66"></iframe>
 # About Me

 **Who I am?** That is a interesting question, because I haven't know yet.

-For a short time, I began to think "revenge"-energy used to power me-is stupid, give it up, and let the nonconfidence in other field impact my academic dream.
-But, now, I think revenge is not that despicable and is reasonable to me.
-Also, it is not wise to live in the fantasy, instead, I need to walk towards my dream(And fly or run whenever I want to).

 # Some statements